rubocop/rspec-style-guide/README.md

   * <a name="one-expectation"></a><a name="expectations-per-example"></a>
     For examples two styles are considered acceptable.
-The first variant is separate example for each expectation, which comes with a cost of duplicated context initialization.
+The first variant is separate example for each expectation, which comes with a cost of repeated context initialization.
 The second variant is multiple expectations per example with `aggregate_failures` tag set for a group or example.
 Use your best judgement in each case, and apply your strategy consistently.